Long-lasting cut flowers

 Honestly, when Lauren mentioned alstroemeria, I had no idea what it looked like in person.
 The online photos I found didn’t help much.
 But in June 2007, Sunset had some flowers leftover from a photo shoot.
 Among them were alstroemeria.
 I grabbed a bunch of reddish and coral-color blooms and put them to the test.

 The photo above was taken the day after I brought them home.
 I had trimmed the stems, stripped the leaves from the bottom part, and placed them in water mixed with a plant food packet that they came with.

 So, I’m a fan of alstroemeria.
-They’re not roses, but they’re gorgeous— and they stay gorgeous for much longer.
+They’re not roses, but they’re pretty — and they stay pretty for much longer.